UN Sustainable Development Goals

 Outreach

-- Hospitality Services has been hosting a weekly Farmers Market since 2014 as a symbol of celebration for local foods.
+• Hospitality Services at Western has been hosting a weekly Farmers Market since 2014 as a symbol of true food celebration where Western's community is encouraged to connect with local farmers.
+Students, faculty, and staff at Western can purchase the region's finest farm-fresh produce and locally made goodies.

 Teaching